When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Why You Should Always Use a VPN With Kodi

-The other benefit of using a VPN is to save yourself from third-party addons.
-A seasoned Kodi user will tell you that there are thousands of addons, but only a handful are officially supported.
+We recommend you use a reliable VPN to deal with Kodi’s severe privacy and security issues and avoid trouble with law enforcement.
+A seasoned Kodi user will tell you that there are thousands of addons, as highlighted in our beginner's guide to Kodi, but only a handful are officially supported.
 And since these addons have access to your whole system, they are arguably the weakest point.

-Kodi Not Working?
-Here's How to Fix
+Common Kodi Problems and How to Fix Them

 1. Kodi Fails to Start (Crashes on Startup)